When do I need to submit an application for ethical review?

 If the teaching project is designed to teach research skills or the unit/teaching program has a research component, you should obtain ethical approval.
 Approval is also required if the unit convenor intends to conduct their own research project on the collected data or the data will be shared with another researcher in the future.

 Do I need to complete a Macquarie University ethics application form if I have approval from another Australian ethics committee to conduct research that does not involve Macquarie University or Macquarie University Hospital as a site.

-No. You should submit a copy of all approved documents to the Ethics Secretariat, along with an Externally Approved Application Form.
+No. You should submit a copy of all approved documents to the Ethics Secretariat via the online Human Research Ethics Management System.
 The Ethics Secretariat will note your approval and provide a Macquarie University reference number.